Opportunities for Young Men – Camps

-At Auckland Grammar School, we encourage our students to recognise and develop their individual potential and gain pride and satisfaction by setting demanding personal goals and striving to attain them.
+Auckland Grammar School encourages students to recognise and develop their individual potential by setting personal goals and striving to attain them.

 While these goals are often set in the classroom, on the sports field and on the stage, we also encourage the development of the whole person by offering a number of opportunities for our young men outside of the School.
 These include initiatives such as Leadership Camps, the Duke of Edinburgh’s Hillary Award, the Spirit of Adventure and various overseas cultural and historical tours.

-Taking part in these activities helps young men at Auckland Grammar gain valuable skills in often challenging situations, while discovering and building on their strengths, their interests, their knowledge and their personality.
+Taking part in these activities helps our young men gain valuable skills in often challenging situations, while discovering and building on their strengths, interests, knowledge and personality.

-All Form 4 students at Auckland Grammar School are required to attend a five-day camp at Venturelodge, the School's Outdoor Education facility at Ohakune, which is an important part of the Form 4 programme.
+All Form 4 students will participate in a four-day camp at Venturelodge, the School’s outdoor education facility at Ohakune.
 Students will participate in an extensive programme of activities in a challenging outdoor environment.
-The programme is, in many ways, ideal for their personal and social development.
+The programme is ideal for their personal and social development.

 The course aims to:

 - Introduce students to a range of outdoor activities, and safe practices they need to adopt to pursue these activities independently;